 top of page

-• Sep 24
+• Sep 24, 2025

-• 3 min read
+• 4 min read

 You see them at the park, at preschool pickup, at baby music class.
-Other moms laughing, chatting, maybe even planning a playdate.
+Other moms laughing, chatting, and maybe even planning a playdate.
 Meanwhile, you’re trying to wrangle your child into socks, wipe applesauce off your shirt, and work up the courage to say hello.

 If making mom friends feels harder than expected, you’re not alone.
-It’s one of the most common struggles in early motherhood, and yet it rarely gets talked about beyond the casual “find your village!” advice.
+It’s one of the most common struggles in early motherhood, yet it rarely gets talked about beyond the casual “find your village!” advice.

 Why It’s So Hard to Make Mom Friends

 We often assume that friendship should come naturally, especially when there’s an obvious shared experience like parenting.
 But research tells us that friendships require three key ingredients: proximity, repeated unplanned interaction, and a setting that allows for vulnerability.
+In early motherhood, all three are in short supply.

 • Proximity?
 You might live in a neighborhood where you don’t know anyone, or where your daily routines don’t overlap.